Tiiiger/bert_score/README.md

 ### Overview
 BERTScore leverages the pre-trained contextual embeddings from BERT and matches words in candidate and reference sentences by cosine similarity.
-It has been shown to correlate with human judgment on setence-level and system-level evaluation.
+It has been shown to correlate with human judgment on sentence-level and system-level evaluation.
 Moreover, BERTScore computes precision, recall, and F1 measure, which can be useful for evaluating different language generation tasks.